AndrewSouthpaw/git-started-workshop/08_undoingChanges/exercise.md

 - [ ] Try to wipe them away using `git restore .`, notice what happens
 - [ ] Unstage your changes
 - [ ] Wipe away the changes

+Undoing commits

-- [ ] Create some changes at commit them.
-Rollback changes but don't discard them.
+- [ ] Create some changes and commit them.
+Rollback the commit but don't discard the changes.
 - [ ] Commit these changes again with a different commit message.
-- [ ] Rollback changes and discard them this time.
+- [ ] Rollback the commit again and discard the changes this time.
 - [ ] Mourn the loss of those changes.
-Think carefully about using the previous command.
+Think carefully about using the previous command, because it's hard to get them back (though [not impossible](https://www.atlassian.com/git/tutorials/rewriting-history/git-reflog)!)
+- [ ] Make some new changes and create a commit.
-- [ ] Make a commit that undoes the changes in a previous commit.
+- [ ] Make a *new* commit that undoes the changes in a previous commit.